ganchinyao/bnc/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+Note: Please use at least node version 20.

 ## Deployment

 To deploy, simply merge your code and push to `main`.
 Vercel will then trigger a build.